Rosita Velázquez: Early life

 Velázquez was born in the San Juan barrio of Santurce.
-She moved to Ponce, Puerto Rico at a young age and has been closely identified with that city through her life.
+She moved to Ponce, Puerto Rico at a young age and was closely identified with that city through her life.

 In Ponce, Velázquez first studied acting, at the Santa María Academy.
 She was part of the "Scarlett Letter" ensemble (an acting troupe) there.
 She also played the "Roxanne" character on the "Cyrano of Bergerac" play.

 Career

-Velázquez decided to join the University of Puerto Rico's drama department as a young woman.
+Velázquez decided to join the University of Puerto Rico drama department as a young woman.
 She was interested in theater and participated in some notable plays such as "La Mandrágora" ("The Mandrake"), "El Efecto de los Rayos Gamma Sobre la Flor Maravilla" ("The Effect of Gamma Rays on Man-in-the-Moon Marigolds") and "Los de la Mesa 10" ("Those on Table 10").

-Velázquez was noticed by Myrna Casas, who recommended her to "Yoyo Boing", a local actor and comedian, for an upcoming television program, and so, at age 20, on November 1970, she debuted on the Telemundo television comedy, "Mi Hippie me Encanta".
+Velázquez was noticed by Myrna Casas, who recommended her to "Yoyo Boing", a local actor and comedian, for an upcoming television program, and so, at age 20, in November 1970, she debuted on the Telemundo television comedy, "Mi Hippie me Encanta".
 Velázquez was so well received by the Puerto Rican audiences that, two months later, she was interviewed on El Mundo newspaper, where she expressed a preference for theater work instead.
 At "Mi Hippie me Encanta", Velázquez shared scenes with "Boing" (Puerto Rican actor Luis Antonio Rivera) and actress Margot Deben and another actor, Vicente Vázquez.

 Velázquez was so popular among the same Puerto Rican audiences, that she, like Luz Odilia Font, had a unique contract that allowed her to work at two television channels at the same time.
 Soon, she was cast for the canal 7, "Teleluz" show "Como Ser Feliz En El Matrimonio" ("How to be Happy During Marriage"), which was shown midday during weekdays.
 However, after the show ended its run, she opted to stay at Telemundo instead.

 However, she was so sought after that, as she continued working at Telemundo, she was also hired by Telemundo's main rival, Televicentro, by Tommy Muniz, to work on Muniz's productions, "Esto no Tiene Nombre" ("This Has no Name") and "Jaja, Jiji, Jojo con Agrelot", as a show host.
 In "Jaja, Jiji, Jojo con Agrelot", she shared hosting responsibilities with legendary comedian and show host José Miguel Agrelot.

 In 1973, a major strike affected Puerto Rico's television's acting industry, including Velázquez.
 She decided to join Adrian García and Carmen Belen Richardson, among others, in forming the "Astra" acting company.
 Being a member of "Astra" allowed her to keep earning money and popularity as a television actress, as she participated at canal 7's show "Ahí Va Eso" ("There Goes That") and at canal 11's show, "Sin Ton Ni Son" ("Without Rhyme Nor Reason").
 That same year (1973), Velázquez was in a telenovela named "Claudia y Virginia", where she acted alongside Camille Carrion and Pedro Juan Figueroa, among others.